ibmua/Breaking-Cifar/README.md

 If you'll notice any bugs, please, let know.

-One "bug" known by now is using the raw dataset without adjusting mean and deviations.
+One "bug" known by now is use of the raw dataset without adjusting mean and deviations.
 Should get even better results if those are adjusted.